Peaks are preserved under run-sorting

 \item The only remaining case is when $\pi \in \eeSet^1_{n,a} \cup \dotsb \cup \eeSet^5_{n,a}$.
 We then let $\pi' = \insFlip_a(\pi)$, and by \cref{lem:flip}, we again have that $\SPV(\pi') = \SPV(\pi) \cup \{n\}$. \end{enumerate}

 In each case, we can easily determine $a$ from $\pi'$, as this is the entry to the left of $n$.
-All the non-trivial maps, $\insFlip_a$ and $\insSwap_a$, we have used are invertible, so it follows that the description above indeed defines a bijection. \end{proof}
+All the non-trivial maps used, i.e.,~$\insFlip_a$ and $\insSwap_a$, are invertible, so it follows that the description above indeed defines a bijection. \end{proof}

 The bijections $\peakBij$ and $\peakBijLex$ behave in a similar manner on other combinatorial statistics.
-Given a permutation $\sigma \in \symS_n$, we let \defin{$\RS(\sigma)$} denote the set of values appearing first in a run.
+Now we do need the distinction between Case~5a and Case~5b (separating these cases is compatible with $\insFlip_a$, since by \cref{lem:flip}, $\insFlip_a$ preserves the set of descent bottoms).